Skip to content

 Using Connectors

-After a connector has been successfully added, you can use the connector ID in scripts to obtain the corresponding connector's operation object.
+Once a connector is added normally, you can use the connector ID in a script to obtain the corresponding connector's operation object.

 connector-id.png

-Assume there is a Redis connector whose ID is specified as redis, then the code to obtain the connector's operation object would be as follows:
+Assuming there is a Redis connector with its ID specified as redis, the code to get the connector's operation object is as follows:

 Python